 Dimensions: 55 cm x 40 cm x 20 cm

 I received the Cabinzero 44l Classic as a free PR sample.
-I have not been paid for my review.
+I was not paid for my review.
 All of the above is my own work and my honest opinion of an item gifted.
+I was so happy with the product that I purchased another one, and continue to use both items many years on (have proven to be durable too).